-Keyboard (piano) skills required for music majors with an emphasis on practical skills applicable to professional positions in music education.
-Exercises include harmonization of melodies, transposition, sight-reading, and theory as applied to the keyboard.
+Keyboard (piano) skills required for music majors emphasizing practical skills applicable to professional positions in music education.
+Exercises include harmonization of melodies, transposition, sight-reading, improvisation, and theory as applied to the keyboard.
 Emphasizes proficiency with scales, broken triads and seventh chords of major and minor keys, using hands separately and together, up to two octaves.